What we do

 An annual event that provides an intergenerational forum to discuss critical and relevant issues concerning the community.
 An issue-oriented publication is produced to accompany discussions and events.

-2023 Sankofa Publication and Discussion Topic:
+Sankofa Publication and Discussion Topics:

 Elder Stories and